Genez-io/genezio-documentation/docs/tutorials/how-to-deploy-an-express-app.md

 sidebar_position: 1
 ---

-# How to Import an Existing Express.js App
+# How to Deploy an Express.js App

-In this tutorial, you will learn how to import an Express.js app using Serverless and Genezio.
+In this tutorial, you will learn how to deploy an Express.js app using Serverless and Genezio.

 ### Prerequisites